zenzjtech/vscode-utilities/README.md

    - `Extension: Transpose S-expressions`
    - `Extension: Move S-expression Up`
    - `Extension: Move S-expression Down`
+   - `Extension: Navigate to Next Function`
+   - `Extension: Navigate to Previous Function`
+   - `Extension: Navigate to Next Class`
+   - `Extension: Navigate to Previous Class`
+   - `Extension: Navigate to Next Scope (Function or Class)`
+   - `Extension: Navigate to Previous Scope (Function or Class)`

 4. Alternatively, use the status bar indicator to:
    - View your current scope context